 The ultimate iPhone manager.
-It transfers music, messages, photos, files and everything else from any iPhone, iPod, iPad or iTunes backup to any computer.
-It’s lightweight, quick to install, free to try, and up to 70x faster and more resource efficient than the competition.
+It transfers music, messages, photos, files, and everything else from any iPhone, iPod, iPad, or iTunes backup to any computer.
+It’s lightweight, quick to install, free to try, and up to 70x faster and more resource-efficient than the competition.

-- Improvement iOS 14 compatibility
+- Improvement of iOS 14 compatibility

 - Bug Fix Fixed issue that could prevent iExplorer from accessing some voice memos